dotnet/docs-maui/docs/deployment/nativeaot.md

 ### Heap analysis

-Currently not supported with Native AOT.
+Heap analysis isn't currently supported with Native AOT.

 ## See also